Binbin Wang, PhD, PE (CV)

 Position after leaving EFDL: Assistant professor in Chongqing Jiaotong University

-Farzad Farajidizaji (postdoc scholar, 2022-2024)
+Farzad Farajidizaji (postdoctoral scholar, 2022-2024)

 Emily Boyer (Undergraduate, 2024)